 This list focuses on sites in western Turkey, where the majority of tourists plan their visits.

 A beautiful and vibrant city with loads of things to do, Istanbul is a good place to visit any time of year.
 During the shoulder season, Istanbul is at its best, with shorter lines, fewer crowds, and more agreeable weather.

 Also, if you’re interested in taking a cruise along the Bosphorous or even visiting the nearby Princes’ Islands (a nice day trip from the city), this would be the best season for it.

 The city is just as nice to explore during summer but just be prepared for the heat and the crowds.
 There will be more tourists at places like the Aya Sofia, the Topkapi Palace, and the Grand Bazaar, but it’s still a great time to enjoy the city.

 Just take a break at a shady cafe with a cool drink, or even plan a visit to the city’s naturally-cool underground cisterns during peak sun hours when you need a respite.

-If you’re looking to dodge most of the crowds and the heat during the low season, just be prepared for cooler weather, rain, and maybe even snow.
-Be sure to bring warmer layers of clothing, waterproof shoes, and pick up an umbrella when you are in town.
+If you’re looking to dodge most of the crowds and the heat during the low season and visit Istanbul in winter, just be prepared for cooler weather, rain, and maybe even snow.
+Be sure to bring warmer layers of clothing, waterproof shoes, and pick up a good wind-resistant umbrella but enjoy the magic of Istanbul.

 Best Time to Visit Cappadocia